ajaykarwal/ajaykarwal-v8/src/posts/2018-12-18-speed-up-your-command-line-workflow-with-aliases.md

 ---
 layout: post
-date: "2018-12-18"
+date: '2018-12-18'
-title: "Speed up your Terminal workflow with aliases on macOS"
+title: 'Speed up your Terminal workflow with aliases on macOS'
-permalink: "{{ title | slug }}/index.html"
+permalink: '{{ title | slug }}/index.html'
 tags:
     - terminal
     - macos
 ---

 Whether your just starting out on your development journey or you're a seasoned pro, chances are you'll be reaching for the Terminal app on a regular basis.